 This course is recommended for children aged 11-14 who have extensive experience with block languages (such as Scratch) and want to branch into creating games for web, mobile and desktop using professional-level tools.

-- Saturday 23rd October – Half-Term
+- – Saturday 28th October – Half-Term Break

-- Saturday 30th October – Half-Term
+- – Saturday 4th November – Half-Term Break

 With a tutor-to-child ratio of 1:6, each child completes their coding challenges in their own time, and at their own pace – and always with a tutor on hand to provide support.
+Sessions for each course are held once a week, and children registered on a course will be expected to attend on a weekly basis, on the day and at the time chosen at the time of course registration.

 The fun nature of our courses enables children to learn instinctively, and at a pace they are comfortable with.
 Whilst we provide the environment for learning and remain on-hand for support, once guidance is provided, the children take ownership of the code they create, and they love it.